Creating content isn’t something new.

 Whether you create the content or you outsource…

 Challenge: Put your content-creating power to the test and do a 10-day content challenge.
-For the next two business weeks, write one blog post or outline one video/podcast per day, Monday-Friday.
+For the next two business weeks, write one blog post or outline one video/podcast per day, Monday through Friday.

 It will get your creative juices flowing and allow you to supercharge your current growth.